Monthly weather averages & travel planning

 Updated: March 2026

 August is a good time to visit Tokyo (6/10).
-With 9 daily sunshine hours and only 11 rain days, this month delivers genuinely reliable outdoor conditions, ranking it 3rd sunniest of the year in Tokyo.
-Culture-focused travellers and those who prefer lighter crowds will find August a practical choice, with prices running lower than peak April without sacrificing all the good weather.
+With 10 daily sunshine hours and only 11 rain days, this month delivers genuinely reliable outdoor conditions, ranking it the sunniest month of the year in Tokyo.
+Culture-focused travellers and those who prefer lighter crowds will find August a practical choice, with prices running lower than peak August without sacrificing all the good weather.
 Obon Festival takes place this month, adding cultural value for those planning around it.
 The main practical note: Tokyo's popular sites are busiest between 10am and 3pm regardless of season.
 Arriving at opening time or after 4pm makes a significant difference to the experience.
 Planning tips: accommodation is generally available without long lead times, and flight prices are typically lower than peak season.
 Flexible travellers will find the best deals by booking 2-4 weeks ahead.
 Mid-week arrivals consistently unlock lower hotel rates than weekend check-ins.

 Step off the plane in Tokyo in August and the air meets you at around 30°C, carrying the kind of warmth that makes you reach for sunglasses before your bag is off the belt.
 By the time evening arrives and temperatures settle near 24°C, the city takes on a different character entirely.
-With 9 hours of daylight sun on offer, August gives you the raw material for a genuinely memorable trip.
+With 10 hours of daylight sun on offer, August gives you the raw material for a genuinely memorable trip.

 30°C